-The Ethan Allen Retirement Savings Plan (the "Savings Plan") is a defined contribution plan, which is offered to substantially all of our employees who have completed three consecutive months of service regardless of hours worked.
+The Ethan Allen Retirement Savings Plan (the "Savings Plan") is a defined contribution plan, which is offered to substantially all our employees who have completed three consecutive months of service regardless of hours worked.
 We may, at our discretion, make a matching contribution to the 401(k) portion of the Savings Plan on behalf of each participant.
-Total 401(k) Company match expense amounted to \$3.4 million in 2016, \$3.3 million in 2015, and \$2.8 million in 2014.
-The contribution was made entirely in cash in 2016, 2015 and 2014.
+Total 401(k) Company match expense amounted to \$3.5 million in 2017, \$3.4 million in 2016, and \$3.3 million in 2015.